Jan21493/Linkplay/persistent-hook.md

 ```

 # Alternate Solution
 I found an easier solution to downgrade the firmware, install a hook and upgrade again.
-This solution is a bit easier and you don't have to manipultate any XML files.
-The following examples use the IP address 10.1.1.38 that is assigned to another Up2Stream Amp device in my home.
-You have to adjust this IP address and the one from your PC.
+You don't have to manipultate any XML files.
+The following examples use the IP address 10.1.1.38 for an Up2Stream Amp device in my home.
+You have to adjust this IP address and the one for your PC.

 ## Get Settings
 Get the current settings from the device.
 The following example is using WiFi with the build in IP address of the hotspot.
 On your LAN, the IP address is different: